salesforce/lwc/packages/integration-tests/README.md

 Add tests to integration-karma instead of integration-tests unless the tests are related to keyboard navigation.

-Pro tip: `browser.keys(['Shift', 'Tab'])` keeps you in a state where the shift key is toggled so you may run into unexpected results unless you explicitly untoggle the shift key.
-The recommendation is to use the command `browser.keys(['Shift', 'Tab', 'Shift'])` which toggles and untoggles the shift key in a single command.

 End-to-end tests run in the browser across different modes with the option to run tests remotely on Sauce Labs.

 ## Commands